Skip to main content

 • Key components of a well-designed randomized evaluation

-• How to determine an appropriate sample size and measure outcomes
+• How to determine an appropriate sample size to reliably estimate impact

-• How to use findings to inform evidence-based policymaking
+• How to assess generalizability and use research findings to inform policy

 Prerequisites